SarahBeecroft/cromwell_wdl/gatk4_multisample/readme.md

 Make sample sheet, modify inputs, options and launch files as needed.

-General recommendation: copy launch scpript, inputs json and options file into your project directory, and modify there.
+_General recommendation_: First, make a directory for your project in your scratch space.
+Then copy launch scpript, inputs json and options file into that directory, and modify there.
 No need to copy the wdls or jar file.

-As cromwell generates a lot of intermediate files it is advised to run all the jobs in the scratch space.
+**As cromwell generates a lot of intermediate files it is advised to run all the jobs in the scratch space.**

 Use `sbatch launch_cromwell.sh`